igor725/RedLua/README.md

 ## License

-RedLua is released under the MIT License.
-This license excludes files in the `src\thirdparty` folder that may be distributed under another license.
+RedLua is released under The MIT License.
+This license excludes files in the `src\thirdparty` that may be distributed under another license.
 Please read the `LICENSE` file for more information.